 You know the drill by now, but just to be sure:

 Contracting C-19 can happen over a 14-day period.
-If you find out you have had direct exposure or have symptoms & get tested where it was within the timeframe where you attended a TKO event, we’d like to know so we can inform others you may have been in contact with.
-We report C-19 exposures to land managers through an incident report and confidentiality will be kept anonymous.
+If you find out you have had direct exposure or have symptoms & get tested where it was within the timeframe where you attended a TKO event, we’d like to know so we can inform others.
+We report C-19 exposures to land managers through an incident report and will keep it confidential if you choose.
 Submit a notice to the crew leader directly, or you can send a note through our post-event survey.

 In our efforts to offer volunteer activities to support public lands, the following conditions will be considered to ascertain if TKO can safely offer programs.
 We will only offer volunteer activities if our analysis indicates that our staff and volunteers will not increase their risk of contracting or spreading COVID-19 due to their participation.
 Key assessments include: